 Potent, If Predictable Wallop

-Ross’s singing provides a focus point through this albums sweetly distorted chord variations, apply a tangibly human expression to the constant grind of a hard rock tirelessly replicating the dynamics of a world that will not stop because you’re confused, angry, hurt, or even in love to the bone.
+Ross’s singing provides a focal point through this albums sweetly distorted chord variations, apply a tangibly human expression to the constant grind of a hard rock tirelessly replicating the dynamics of a world that will not stop because you’re confused, angry, hurt, or even in love to the bone.
 Ross is the voice of a young man making sense of his life through whatever paces daily life can put him through.
 Down to it, Color You is credible mainstream rock, unpretentious, riveting, varied, packing a wallop.
-I am hoping their penchant to package themselves as deep thinkers passes .
+I am hoping their penchant to package themselves as deep thinkers pass.
 For rock and roll, whatever the pedigree, it’s best to keep it real than to make it profound.